logo IPR declaration

 Saturn builds on the idea that different payment networks should not need unique user authorizations solutions; only identifiers related to accounts and payment networks need to be adapted.
 This data is provided in the associated payment credentials (virtual payment cards), potentially making the wallet software universal.

-Saturn is also intended to serve as a candidate for the payment authorization part of the EU Identity Wallet [EUIDWeuidw].
+Saturn is also intended to serve as a candidate for the payment authorization part of the EU Digital Identity (EUDI) Wallet [EUDIWeudiw].

 2. Detailed Operation